aimms/user-guide/aimms-ide/Solvers/CPLEX/General/CPLEX_General_-_Farkas_Infeasibility_Proof.rst

    y^TA x \geq y^Tb

-Here :math:`y` is being interpreted as a column vector, and math:`y^T` denotes the transpose of :math:`y`.
+Here :math:`y` is being interpreted as a column vector, and :math:`y^T` denotes the transpose of :math:`y`.
 The real point of computing :math:`y` is the following.
 Suppose we define a vector :math:`z` of dimension equal to the dimension of :math:`x` and having the following value for entries